Citrix Provisioning supports upgrading to the latest product version from versions starting with 7.6 LTSR.

 - Upgrade Consoles.
 The Console is a separate executable that can be installed on upgraded servers (PVS_Console.exe or PVS_Console_64.exe).
-Citrix recommends upgrading the Provisioning Server and Console software at the same time for each Provisioning Server system in the farm.
+Citrix recommends upgrading the Provisioning Console, followed by the server software for each Provisioning Server in the farm.
 Remote Consoles can be upgraded at any time.

 - Upgrade the remaining Provisioning Servers within the farm.

 When upgrading a vDisk within a Citrix Virtual Apps and Desktops deployment, upgrade the master target device software before upgrading the VDA software.

 - The UpgradeAgent.exe runs on the target device to upgrade previously installed product software.

 - The UpgradeManager.exe runs on the Provisioning Server to control the upgrade process on the target device.

 The information in this section provides step-by-step guidance for upgrading Citrix Provisioning components.
 For server upgrade information, see the server article.
 For information about upgrading vDisks, see vDisks.